AlexandruMiclea/RustLib/README.md

 `cargo run -- filename.txt value`

 The input file is assumed to reside in the src/ folder.
 It is also there that the output file is created.

+# NAC

+Stands for noughts and crosses.

+Takes console input to register where the two players want to place their X's or O's on a table.